-As summarized in Note 1 to the accompanying basic financial statements, on the Closing Date of the Qualifying Modification, the DRA issued \$2.6 billion of 7.500% GDB Debt Recovery Authority Bonds due August 20, 2040 (the "Restructuring Bonds").
+As summarized in Note 1 to the accompanying basic financial statements, on the Closing Date of the Qualifying Modification, the DRA issued \$2.6 billion of 7.500% GDB Debt Recovery Authority Bonds due August 20, 2040 and on December 14, 2023, \$47.7 million related to the Additional Bonds were issued as discussed in Note 8 of the accompanying basic financial statements (together the "Restructuring Bonds").
 For additional details related to the issuance of the bonds, refer to the Offering Memorandum.

-Debt repaid during fiscal year 2022 amounted to approximately \$292.7 million, PIK of \$53.9 million was accrued and interest of \$93.4 million was also paid.
-Refer to Note 8 to the basic financial statements for additional information on the Bonds.
+Debt repaid during fiscal year 2024 amounted to approximately \$390.8 million and interest of \$121.0 million was also paid during the fiscal year.
+Refer to Note 8 to the accompanying basic financial statements for additional information on the Bonds.